 JT in the community

 In conjunction with the Child Protection Committee, our retail staff are trained about e-safety and the need to keep both parents and children educated about e-safety in the home environment.
-With a specific focus on making the Internet a safer place for children we consider this type of education, integral to being a responsible broadband provider.
+Thus, with a specific focus on making the Internet a safer place for children we consider this type of education, integral to being a responsible broadband provider.

 The Jersey Directory Recycling

-We feel it is our responsibility to take care of the disposal of our telephone Directory and The Jersey Directory Recycling campaign has been running for 20 years.
+We feel it is our responsibility to take care of the disposal of our telephone Directory and thus The Jersey Directory Recycling campaign has been running for 20 years.
 Every year collection points are set up in schools, supermarkets and Parish Halls making it as easy as possible for the public to access a suitable point.
 The directories are then shipped to the UK to be made into various recycled products.

 We also run the 'Books for Tablet' campaign as an additional incentive for local schools.
 For very every 150 directories collected, JT will provide the school with a new tablet.
 The school that collects the most directories will, in addition, win a tech workshop.